Some of my side projects and personal interests.

-We spend most of our lives in buildings and we spend a sizeable portion of our money on housing.
+We spend most of our lives in buildings and we spend a sizable portion of our money on housing.
 What is Housing – an investment? a shelter? an expression of oneself?

 I believe that housing should first and foremost be affordable, healthy an inspiring.
-To help address the affordability element, we created MonLoyer.Quebec, a site that helps enforce rent control laws in Québec.
+To help address the affordability element, I created MonLoyer.Quebec (now called Registre des Loyers), a site that helps enforce rent control laws in Québec.
+The site is now managed by Vivre en Ville and I no longer have any involvement, but I still support the general concept.

 In 2015, we started Revenu de Base Québec to advocate for Basic Income in Québec, Canada.